jaratM/Sentiment_analysis/README.md

 3 - Navigate to URL http://localhost:5000

-4 - fill in the form and if everything go well, four figures must be on your screen.
+4 - fill in the form and if everything goes well, four figures must be on your screen.